Kruksii/EasyADMigrator/README.md

 In `src/import` you'll find scripts for importing Active Directory users and groups.

-**ImportADGroup.ps1 IS UNDER DEVELOPPEMENT**

 Drop the previously generated CSV files into the root of `C:\`.

-Edit the `ImportADUser.ps1` files to adapt the configuration to your environment.
+Edit the `ImportADUser.ps1` and `ImportADGroup.ps1` files to adapt the configuration to your environment.

+### ImportADUser

 ```ps
 $filePath = "The path to the CSV file."